jccc-eas/cuc25-create-your-own-datalayer/README.md

 -   Example files: these are the snippets of Velocity shown in the presentation deck
     -   `_datalayer.vm` set up as a standalone configuration that can be imported in other scripts
     -   `hashmap.vm` review of hashmap methods and syntax styles.
 More methods are covered here than time allowed for in the conference talk.
 Take a look at the deep copy macros and use of `hashCode()` for comparing shallow and deep copies.
+    -   `leaderboard-macros.vm` shows an approach to sorting custom objects with `$_SortTool` and the importance of casting values to consistent data types
     -   `multiple-params-vs-map.vm` shows two approaches to passing parameters to macros
     -   `serializer-json-output.json` sample output for reference
 -   Downloads